asaaki/mongoid_touch/README.md

 This will update the custom field `modified_at` if present.

-If the corresponding field is not present, mongoid_touch will raise an `Mongoid::Errors::MissingField`.
+If the corresponding field is not present, mongoid_touch will raise a `Mongoid::Errors::MissingField`.

 ## Contributing to `mongoid_touch`